 And once you have found an ATM that gives you cash make sure to withdraw enough!
 We couldn’t use our credit cards for toll fees.
 We had better luck in restaurants and gas stations were our cards were usually accepted.

-Organized tours in Korea
+Organized tours to Korea

 It’s almost always cheaper to book your tickets for excursions online in South Korea.
 Most attractions offer discounts from 10% to 50% for tickets that have been bought online.